VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/probability.md

 <--->

-Probability of a number of events occuring in a fixed amount of time (or space, or whatever) provided the events happen with a constant average rate and the events are independent.
+Probability of a number of events occurring in a fixed amount of time (or space, or whatever) provided the events happen with a constant average rate and the events are independent.

 {{< /columns2 >}}